For some terminal diseases, it is not easy to die.

 Advanced dementia is especially challenging.

 People in advanced dementia cannot speak for themselves.
-They cannot tell others what treatments they do or do not want.
-The reason: they will have lost mental capacity to make decisions.
+They cannot tell others what treatments they want or do not want.
+The reason is they will have lost mental capacity to make medical decisions.

 If caregivers help with spoon-feeding and spoon-hydrating, dying with suffering can be prolonged.
 Living wills that refuse only high-tech medical treatment may not help since advanced dementia patients may have “No Plug to Pull.”